UnacceptableBehaviour/pytorch_tut_00/README.md

 # with venv the path to venv is specified like so
 > python3 -m venv /path/to/new/environment

-With conda theyre all in /Users/username/miniconda3/envs    # EG /Users/simon/miniconda3/envs/pt
+With conda they're all in /Users/username/miniconda3/envs    # EG /Users/simon/miniconda3/envs/pt
                                    Or .../anaconda3/envs
 ```
 You ca also store them in the same way as venv see
 [Defnitive guide to conda](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533)
-see I prefer the approach taken by venv for two reasons.
+see 'I prefer the approach taken by venv for two reasons'.

 ### What is a conda channel?
-Conda package sources are called channels, EG default_channels, conda-forge, pypi
+Conda package sources are called channels, EG default_channels, conda-forge, pypi.
+pypi is a **bad example** since the advice is NOT to install packages in a conda environment using pip.
+You should use ```conda install package```.

 ### How do I install a conda environment?
 Using a yml config file like so.